textbook/textbook.github.io-source/content/development/automation-for-the-people.md

 better (for the same reason I think trailing commas are a good thing!)

-In general, the less they have to think about, the better; although the [ASI] rules are fairly straightforward, for example, using colons everywhere means they *never have to consider it*.
+In general, the less they have to think about, the better; although the [ASI] rules are fairly straightforward, for example, using semicolons everywhere means they *never have to consider it*.
 Modern tools can generally do this for them;
 individuals can write the code how they want to, then auto-fix on type, save or lint to the agreed shared rules.
 The team can now focus more of its time on